filip-michalsky/SalesGPT/README.md

 Make sure you have a **python >=3.8,<3.12**:

 Create a virtual environment at a location on your computer.
 We use the generic "env" name for our virtual environment in the setup.
-You can rename this, but make sure to then use this name later when working with the environment (also rename the VENV variable in the Makefile accordingly to be able to use make commands successfully):
+You can rename this, but make sure to then use this name later when working with the environment (also rename the VENV variable in the Makefile accordingly to be able to use make commands successfully after cloning our repository):

 #### For Windows: